 Solar Generator vs. Gas Generators

-When looking at the best portable avenue of creating energy solar generators and gas generators are always compared.
-These two options are both very effective at generating energy.
-With that being said they come with their own positives and negatives.
+When looking at the best portable avenue of creating energy, solar generators and gas generators are always compared.
+These two options are both very effective, but each come with its own positives and negatives.
 Down below we compare these devices and give you our opinion on the best one.

-Gas generators work by converting chemical energy from gasoline into mechanical energy and then into electrical energy.
+Gas generators work by converting chemical energy from gasoline (a fossil fuel) into mechanical energy and then into electrical energy.
 This process is very similar to a combustion engine that’s inside a car as it uses an engine and alternator.
 The gas combusts in the engine, which turns the crankshaft.

 The only difference is that instead of turning the wheels of a car, it turns a rotor in the alternator.

 The rotor inside a gas generator is composed of a coil of copper wire.
 While running, the copper wire spins past stationary magnets which induce a slight electrical charge in the wire.
 A gas generator does this process very fast and thus generates a significant amount of electricity.